Most Common VPN Error Codes & Meanings

 Error 720 – Authentication Failed Error

-To resolve this, double-check the username and password credentials provided to the VPN client.
+To fix VPN error 720, double-check the username and password credentials provided to the VPN client.
 If necessary, try resetting your account password.
 Confirm you are using the correct authentication certificate.

 Error 800 – Authentication Failed